dportik/SuperCRUNCH/docs/Analysis_Overview.md

 `ValueError: Duplicate key 'AF443291.2'`

 In this instance, there are two records each containing the accession number AF443291.2.
-In order to use **SuperCRUNCH**, you'll need to clean the fasta file to remove any duplicate accession numbers.
+In order to use the offending fasta file with **SuperCRUNCH**, you'll need to clean the file to remove any duplicate accession numbers.
 This script can be used for this purpose.

 #### Basic Usage: